zentyal/zentyal/docs/en/user/intro.rst

    Select external interfaces

-Then, we will follow with the mail configuration, defining the default virtual domain.
-This step will appear only if *ebox-mail* was installed.
+After that, you will do the mail configuration, defining the default virtual domain.
+This step will appear only if **mail** is installed.

 .. figure:: images/intro/ebox_installer-vdomain.png
    :scale: 70